klikli-dev/modonomicon/docs/basics/unlock-conditions/unlock-conditions.md

 # Unlock Conditions

-Conditions can be used to keep entries or whole categories hidden until the condition is met.
+Conditions can be used to keep pages, entries or whole categories hidden until the condition is met.
 This is useful to give players a sense of progression.

-Conditions are JSON Objects that can be set as value for the "condition" field on entry or category JSONs as follows:
+Conditions are JSON Objects that can be set as value for the "condition" field on page, entry or category JSONs as follows:

 ```json
 "condition": {